Get News & Updates Directly To Your Inbox

 Opioids are useful tools to take care of pain when taken the right way.
 When misused, though, they can lead to dependence, which can then lead to overdose or even accidental death.

-Opioids should only be prescribed after other choices are weighed, according to the the Centers for Disease Control and Prevention.
+Opioids should only be prescribed after other choices are weighed.
 Less addictive medications, exercise and massage or physical therapy may be less risky ways to handle pain.

 Here are a few common signs: